entrepreneurship • travel • community • ages 12-15

 The Middle Miles

 The hardest stretch — novelty has worn off, the trip still feels distant.
 We mark the halfway point with a milestone event: a dinner, a parent showcase, a celebration of how far the group has come.
-Teens take on specific ownership roles in the group.

 PHASE 04